parseablehq/parseable-datasource/src/README.md

 This plugin has a a pre-made dashboard called "Parseable Demo Data".
 You can find it by navigating to the data sources configuration page, selecting the Parseable data source and clicking on the Dashboards tab.

 This dashboard is aimed at visualizing the logs stored in the Parseable demo server.
 You can use it as a starting point for your own dashboards.
-To use this dashboard, you will need to configure the data source with the Parseable demo server URL https://demo.parseable.io and credentials parseable, parseable.
+To use this dashboard, you will need to configure the data source with the Parseable demo server URL `https://demo.parseable.io` and credentials `parseable`, `parseable`.

 ## Screenshots